swiftlang/swift-syntax/CONTRIBUTING.md

 Once you've pushed your branch, you should see an option on this repository's page to create a PR from a branch in your fork.

 > [!TIP]
-> It's encouraged to submit a PR even if you're stuck on the issue.
+> If you are stuck, it’s encouraged to submit a PR that describes the issue you’re having, e.g. if there are tests that are failing, build failures you can’t resolve, or if you have architectural questions.
+We’re happy to work with you to resolve those issue.

 ## Opening a PR for Release Branch